-Why your restaurant should consider email marketing?
+Why your restaurant can’t afford to ignore email marketing

 How much work is involved and what results can you expect?

 According to Campaign Monitor, email marketing produces 174% more conversions than social media and costs less in time and effort than other forms of marketing.
 It’s also a more reliable way to reach people than social media as you are using data you have collected to contact people directly.
-Algorithms and changing terms and conditions can make it hard for businesses to get what they need from social media.

 Restaurants can also guarantee a strong return on investment (ROI) using email marketing.
-In Hubspot’s State of Inbound Marketing Trends 2022 report, research by Litmus shows that email marketing delivers a $36 return for every $1 spent.
+In Hubspot’s State of Inbound Marketing Trends 2022 report, research shows that email marketing delivers a $36 return for every $1 spent.
+There’s proof that a growing number of customers are responding to email marketing, making it a more effective means to reach them now and in the future.

 -